Compound interest: Force of interest

-In mathematics, the accumulation functions are often expressed in terms of e, the base of the natural logarithm.
-This facilitates the use of calculus to manipulate interest formulae.

-For any continuously differentiable accumulation function a(t), the force of interest, or more generally the logarithmic or continuously compounded return is a function of time defined as follows:
+As the number of compounding periods $n$ tends to infinity in continuous compounding, the continuous compound interest rate is referred to as the force of interest $\delta$.
+For any continuously differentiable accumulation function a(t), the force of interest, or more generally the logarithmic or continuously compounded return, is a function of time as follows:

 This is the logarithmic derivative of the accumulation function.